Monday, March 27, 2023

 But, I said: sure.

-I had used PCBWAY's services before the deal began and had really good interactions with them....PCBWAY offered services at a low price, things I couldn't find elsewhere--for instance, affordable sheet aluminum fabrication I used for front panels—yes, in a previous life I used aluminum sheet (cut and drilled by PCBWAY) and a thermal decal process for electronics projects:
+I had used PCBWAY's services before the deal began and had really good interactions with them....PCBWAY offered services at a low price, things I couldn't find elsewhere--for instance, affordable sheet aluminum fabrication I used for front panels—yes, in a previous life I used aluminum sheet and a thermal decal process for electronics projects:

-With a huge amount of PCBway's support my front panels are looking better I think--yes, PCBWAY fabs all the PCBs I use for this blog, as well as the front panels I use in my rack.
+With a huge amount of PCBWAY's support my front panels are looking better I think--PCBWAY manufacturers the PCBs I use for this blog, provides the 3D printing for brackets and whatnot, as well fabricating as the front panels I use in my rack.

 Anything I've ever gotten from PCBWAY has been super solid, of great quality, and they have always gotten the boards to me very quickly.

 Most of all I've been impressed with how friendly their staff is.
 Super nice, very enthusiastic, very helpful.
-Funny, they are half a world away, but they feel a lot closer than that.
+Funny, they're half a world away, but they feel a lot closer than that.

 They let me post any sort of tech I want, are always upbeat, and encourage me to keep trying new things.
 So: if you need fab or whatever, please, give them a shot.
 Tell 'em audiodiwhy sent ya.